Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-Fast radio bursts (FRBs) are luminous, millisecond-duration astrophysical transients with GHz frequencies, typically of extragalactic origin \cite{Cordes2019,Lorimer2018,Petroff2019,Platts2019,Katz2018,Popov2018,Zhang2020}.
-Their extreme brightness imply that the radiation is coherent, but the mechanisms remain unsettled.
-Current theories favor magnetars as the central engines, a view bolstered by the observation of the Galactic FRB 200428 associated with an X-ray burst from the magnetar SGR J1935+2154 \cite{Bochenek2020,CHIMEFRB2020}.
-Among the FRB source models \cite{Kumar2020,Lu2020_1,Yang2018,Lu2018,Yang2020,Lyubarsky2020,Vanthieghem2025,Lyubarsky2014,Beloborodov2017,Waxman2017,Sironi2021,Plotnikov2019,Iwamoto2024,Beloborodov2020}, magnetized shocks arising from magnetar flare-wind interactions \cite{Lyubarsky2014,Beloborodov2017,Waxman2017,Sironi2021,Plotnikov2019,Iwamoto2024, Beloborodov2020} or fast magnetosonic wave breaking \cite{Vanthieghem2025} have emerged as a highly competitive candidate due to their coherent nature.
-Here cold, magnetized particles entering the shock are accelerated and undergo collective synchrotron-like motion at the shock front, emitting coherent electromagnetic pulses, known as precursor waves that escape upstream.
-These processes have been quantitatively studied using kinetic particle-in-cell (PIC) simulations \cite{Sironi2021,Plotnikov2018,Plotnikov2019,Iwamoto2017,Iwamoto2018,Iwamoto2019,Iwamoto2024}.
-Within outer magnetospheric parameters, magnetized shock models composed of electron-positron pairs can account for several key FRB characteristics\cite{Metzger2019}, yet their low energy conversion efficiencies pose challenges in explaining the high luminosity\cite{Lu2018}.
-While including ions significantly enhances efficiency via wakefield acceleration in upstream\cite{Hoshino2008,Iwamoto2018,Iwamoto2019,Iwamoto2024}, no analogous mechanism has been identified for pure electron-positron pair scenarios.
+Magnetized shocks are commonly present in astrophysical environments, such as supernova remnants, pulsar wind nebulae and active galactic nuclei jets.
+They are considered primary sites for accelerating high-energy cosmic rays and have recently been suggested as a leading candidates for powering fast radio bursts (FRBs)\cite{Lyubarsky2014, Beloborodov2017, Waxman2017, Sironi2021, Plotnikov2019, Iwamoto2024, Beloborodov2020, Vanthieghem2025_1, Bernardi2025}.
+FRBs are luminous, millisecond-duration extragalactic transients observed at GHz frequencies \cite{Cordes2019, Lorimer2018, Petroff2019, Platts2019, Katz2018, Popov2018, Zhang2020}.
+Their extreme brightness temperature implies coherent radiation, but the emission mechanisms remain unsettled.
+Current theories favor magnetars as the central engines, bolstered by the Galactic FRB 200428 associated with an X-ray burst from magnetar SGR J1935+2154 \cite{Bochenek2020,CHIMEFRB2020}.
+The currently proposed origin models for FRBs can be broadly classified into two categories based on their radiation mechanisms: curvature radiation of electron bunches\cite{Kumar2020,Lu2020_1,Yang2018,Lu2018,Yang2020} and synchrotron maser mechanism in relativistic shocks \cite{Vanthieghem2025_1,Lyubarsky2014,Beloborodov2017,Waxman2017,Sironi2021,Plotnikov2019,Iwamoto2024,Beloborodov2020}.
+In shock-based FRB scenarios, relativistic magnetized shocks may be excited either by magnetar flare–wind interactions \cite{Lyubarsky2014,Beloborodov2017,Waxman2017,Sironi2021,Plotnikov2019,Iwamoto2024, Beloborodov2020} or fast magnetosonic wave breaking \cite{Vanthieghem2025_1, Bernardi2025}.
+Such shocks can generate coherent electromagnetic radiation through the synchrotron maser instability.
+Here, cold magnetized particles entering the shock are accelerated and undergo collective synchrotron-like motion at the shock front, emitting coherent electromagnetic pulses, known as precursor waves that escape upstream region \cite{Sironi2021, Plotnikov2018, Plotnikov2019, Iwamoto2017, Iwamoto2018, Iwamoto2019, Iwamoto2024, Lyubarsky2014, Vanthieghem2025_2}.